2sang/OOD-baseline/README.md

 '_, by Hendrycks et al.
 Built under version **tensorflow==1.8, python==3.6.**

-I tried to keep the code simple but still nasty enough to confuse you. any suggestions or corrections are welcome.
+I tried to keep the code simple but still nasty enough to confuse you.
+Any suggestions or corrections are welcome.

 ### See also: